DaltonSW/aocgo/cmd/aocli/README.md

-# Welcome to aocli
+# Welcome to `aocli`

-This is a command line tool that lets you interact with Advent of Code without ever leaving your terminal.
+`aocli` is a command line with the goal to provide a snappy, pretty, and functional way to interact with the entire Advent of Code workflow without ever leaving your terminal.

 It is implemented with rate limiting and local caching to ensure we're not hitting the servers more often than necessary.

+Cached information is stored in `~/.cache/aocgo/<session_token>.db`.

 ## Available Commands

 Syntax Example: `aocli command_name <RequiredParam> [OptionalParam] -optionOne valueOne -x`

+### `help`

+Prints out help for the program or for a specific command.
+If no parameter is specified, all available commands are printed.
+If a command is specified, command-specific help will be printed out.

+Syntax: `aocli help [command]`

 ### `get`